Halide Edib Adıvar: Early life

 After graduating, she married the mathematician and astronomer Salih Zeki Bey, with whom she had two sons.
 She continued her intellectual activities, however, and in 1908 began writing articles on education and on the status of women for Tevfik Fikret's newspaper Tanin and the women's journal Demet.
 She published her first novel, Seviye Talip, in 1909.
 Because of her articles on education, the education ministry hired her to reform girls' schools in Constantinople.
 She worked with Nakiye Hanım on curriculum and pedagogy changes and also taught pedagogy, ethics, and history in various schools.
 She resigned over a disagreement with the ministry concerning mosque schools.

 She received a divorce from Salih Zeki in 1910.
 Her house became an intellectual salon, especially for those interested in new concepts of Turkishness.
 She became involved with the Turkish Hearths (Türk Ocağı) in 1911 and became the first female member in 1912.
 She was also a founder of the Elevation of Women (Taali-i Nisvan) organization.

-She became a friend of the Armenian priest and musician Komitas between 1913 and 1914.
-Komitas was invited to sing at her house several times.
-While Halide Edib was friendly towards him in person, in her writings she described Komitas and his music as "Anatolian" instead of Armenian.
-She claimed that his music had been stolen from Turks and that he "simply turned the words into Armenian".
-In addition, she believed that his parents were "probably of Turkish descent" and that "he was an Armenian nationalist whether his origin was Turkish or Armenian, but in temperament and heart he was a real Anatolian Turk if unconsciously."
+Among the people with whom she associated during this period was the Armenian priest and composer Komitas, whose music she highly valued and regarded as Anatolian rather than Armenian.